geckonz/heatpump-remote/README.md

 ## Hardware

 Current hardware target is aimed at an Arduino Nano or similar.
-Actual selection will be confirmmed as the design process progresses.
+Actual selection will be confirmed as the design process progresses.

 ## Software